swaters86/TinyPass-NCS-Integration/readme.md

 # TinyPass Integration

-**Please note:** This integration never went into production, however, it was able to function as a basic TinyPass paywall solution on EO Media's Capital Press (CP) staging site.
+**Please note:** This integration never went into production, however, it was able to function as a TinyPass paywall solution in the customer's site.
+After extensive testing, it was proven to work well in this environment.

 This integration uses the TinyPass API, which has been documented here: http://developer.tinypass.com/